-Most people applying for housing play by the rules to be allocated a home.
+Most people applying for housing, play by the rules to be allocated a home.
 However, some do cheat the system for their own benefit.

 Housing Cheats don't wait, they deceive and lie to jump the queue.

 It's not fair.
 They use up valuable housing spaces which deprive those in greater need.

 They are guilty of housing fraud and cost money to keep homeless people in temporary accommodation.

 What is housing fraud?